facctum-core/traefik-jwt-plugin/README.md

 Keys | Used to validate JWT signature.
 Multiple keys are supported.
 Allowed values include certificates, public keys, symmetric keys.
 In case the value is a valid URL, the plugin will fetch keys from the JWK endpoint.
 ForceRefreshKeys | Force fetching keys from JWKS service when the key of current JWT token is not found.
 If set false, keys will only be refreshed every 15 minutes by default.
 Alg | Used to verify which PKI algorithm is used in the JWT.
+Aud | Audience to match, will be valid if matched to even 1 provided audiance.
+Multiple audience may be specified (string array).
 JwksHeaders | Map used to add headers to a JWKS request (e.g. credentials for a 3rd party JWKS service).
 JwtHeaders | Map used to inject JWT payload fields as HTTP request headers.
 OpaHeaders | Map used to inject OPA result fields as HTTP request headers.
 Populated if request is allowed by OPA.
 Only 1st level keys from OPA document are supported.